-Experts are expressing concerns about the increased consumption of artificial sweeteners in Nigeria and the potential health risks that may arise from this trend.
+Experts are expressing concerns regarding the increased consumption of artificial sweeteners in Nigeria and the potential health risks that may arise from this trend.
 Bakeries and food processing companies in the country have started to use artificial sweeteners as a substitute for sugar in bread, pastries, and biscuits.

 The World Health Organization (WHO) recently released guidelines on non-sugar sweeteners, emphasizing that these substances are not essential dietary factors and lack nutritional value.
 The WHO advised individuals to reduce the overall sweetness in their diet, starting from an early age, in order to improve their health.